158Alfetta/IoT-Workshop/README.md

 # IoT-Workshop
-an IoT Workshop at Faculty of Information Technology, KMITL
+an IoT Workshop of OPENHOUSE ITKMITL 2019 at Faculty of Information Technology, KMITL